core-wg/comi/draft-ietf-core-comi.md

   identity missing-choice {
     base error-app-tag;
     description
-      "Returned by the CoMI server when no nodes exist in a mandatory choice.";
+      "Returned by the CORECONF server when no nodes exist in a mandatory choice.";
   }

-  rc:yang-data comi-error {
+  rc:yang-data coreconf-error {
     container error {
       description
         "Optional payload of a 4.00 Bad Request CoAP error.";